bsccf/Uni-notes/Thermofluids/20U Hydrostatic pressure/pressure (hydrostatics).md

 &= \frac{ A_{B}dV}{A_{A}dV} \frac{A_{A}}{A_{B}} \rho g h\\
 &= \rho g h
 \end{align*}$$
+Ok so if I was smart I would have

 ### Equations
 The pressure due to the weight of the above an uncompressible fluid column can be determined using: